More martyr families, disabled war veterans given new houses [PHOTO]

 Azerbaijan continues to provide apartments, private houses and cars to martyrs’ families and disabled war veterans.

-On December 11, the Ministry of Labor and Social Protection provided 35 private houses to citizens of this category in eleven regions of the country- Masalli, Astara, Yevlakh, Shamkir, Zagatala, Aghdash, Aghjabadi, Shamahi, Fuzuli, Jalilabad and Hacigabul regions.
+On December 15, the Ministry of Labor and Social Protection provided 42 private houses to citizens of this category in 13 regions of the country- Saatly, Salyan, Ismayilli, Khachmaz, Barda, Aghjabadi, Zagatala, Yevlakh, Shamkir, Goygol, Agsu and Shamakhy regions.

 One of the social protection programmes, that is the programme to provide houses, private apartments and cars for martyrs’ families and disabled war veterans expands every year.